sandstormports/gitlabhq/doc/ci/yaml/README.md

     - branches
 ```

-In this example, `job` will run only for refs that are tagged, or if a build is explicitly requested
+In this example, `job` will run only for refs that are tagged, or if a build is
-via an API trigger.
+explicitly requested via an API trigger or a [Pipeline Schedule][schedules]:

 ```yaml
 job: